-Into the future
+Into the future with energy efficiency

 The South African government, for example, is investing significantly in the construction of a new energy infrastructure and in upgrading the existing networks.
-The country also plans to change the energy mix to be able to provide 40 percent of the energy from renewable sources by 2030.
+The country also plans to change the energy mix to be able to provide 40 percent of energy from renewable sources by 2030.

 Smart grid and energy transmission